 How much are points worth?

-According to The Points Guy’s most recent valuations, Wyndham Rewards points are worth up to 1.1 cents per piece.
-The biggest value in redeeming points earned on your Wyndham Rewards Earner Business Credit Card comes from Wyndham hotel stays.
+According to our recent points and miles valuation, Wyndham Rewards points are worth up to 0.9 cents on average.
+The biggest value in redeeming points earned on your Wyndham Rewards Earner Business Card comes from Wyndham hotel stays.
 A free night generally costs 7,500 points, 15,000 points or 30,000 points depending on the property.
 This means your 15,000 annual bonus points gives you at least one automatic free stay.

 Points that are redeemed for gift cards, shopping or airline transfers offer less value.
 Gift cards offer the lowest worth at just 0.4 cents per point.